It’s sometimes referred to as the “baby quake”.

 - If you are anxious or worried about the state of your sex, ask yourself:

 If a miracle happened tomorrow and everything magically got better – what would your sex life look like?
 The more concrete you can create with your partner, the more focused that goal can be for the two of you.

-3. Share and communicate with your reflections with your partner
+3. Share and communicate your reflections with your partner

 If you’re not sure how to start this conversation, try sharing this piece of information with them.
 Articles and stories are a great way to introduce topics for discussion.
 Remember to listen without judgment.

 4. Prioritise, trial and error

 The reality is, life is not the same as in our early 20s when we were free to give more energy to this area of life.
 At the same time, this phase will also pass.

 In the meantime, do your best to carve out time to connect, not just sexually but as a couple.
 Even if you start with a weekly lunch date, or a scheduled 30 mins call during the day to catch up every other day.
 Be creative and do something to demonstrate that this relationship is important.

 On the sex side, trial and error are key.
 Be prepared to throw everything you thought you knew about sex and your sex life out the window and start fresh!
 Have fun with this!

 Lunch time dates might be the spice that you’re looking for.
 Or it might be in the shower quickies.
 For some fun ways to get started, download a sexual bucket list to do together, or if you’re more high tech – download an app like Desire to gamify your journey!

 Don’t shy away from getting professional support

 If you’re finding that things are not really progressing and you feeling stuck, seek the right help.
 I often compare having kids to a major sports injury.

 How realistic is it to expect the athlete to return to their A-game without any external support to rehabilitate and reintegrate back into the sport?
 Don’t hesitate to get in a third party if necessary.